scherr/uninvitedvisitor/README.md

 An abstract visitor whose implementation can invite itself at a "host".
 This is just a simple implementation of a so-called "runabout", a variety of a reflective visitor, or "walkabout".
-Instead of runtime reflection a "runabout" uses runtime code generation to create a specialized dispatching code.
+Instead of runtime reflection, a "runabout" uses runtime code generation to create specialized dispatching code.

 Dependencies